SPTC conclusion event Apr 24

 The team explained that as each Poverty Truth Commission is unique, shaped and directed by the shared experiences of its participants, there is great value in repeating the process and exploring different issues, if funding can be secured.
 SCVS will be exploring this possibility over the coming months

-Watch the live recording of the complete conclusion event here:
+Watch the live recording of the evening here:

 Also at the event: